Send data to Google Cloud Storage¶

 Click IAM, and then Admin.

-Click the name of the project that is associated with the Cloud Storage bucket from which Amperity will pull data.
+Click the name of the project that is associated with the Google Cloud Storage bucket to which Amperity will send data.

 Click Service Accounts, and then select Create Service Account.